aacimov/django-posts/README.rst

 7. Add new post from the Admin (POSTS - Posts - Add new - Add title - Select Section - Save and continue editing - Edit link appears to edit the page live)

 8. View the page in your browser, your post list will be displayed with the link to the post detail

+NOTE: Posts have a `Published` field to control whether they are visible in list view, however they can be edited while not visible from the admin using the `Edit` link